 The Vascular Laboratory at New York Methodist offers patients high quality, painless diagnostic studies and provides referring physicians with interpretations that assist their management of vascular disease.
-Whenever possible, we connect non-invasive studies performed in our laboratory and other imaging methods.
-These other methods include:

 Commonly performed studies include the following:

 - Carotid Duplex Studies.
 Carotid duplex studies help establish the presence or absence of high grade stenosis in the neck arteries that carry blood to the brain.
 Stenosis is a narrowing of the artery.
 Such studies help doctors evaluate patients with previous strokes or transient ischemic attacks.
 They are also useful screening studies for patients with significant risk factors for stroke such as:

 Previous history of atherosclerosis

 - Noninvasive Lower and Upper Extremity Arterial Studies.
 Noninvasive arterial studies of the leg establish the presence and location of significant arterial occlusive disease in patients with complaints of limping, pain on resting, or tissue necrosis.
 They consist of segmental pressures, ankle brachial indices, and pulse volume recordings.
 Patients needing dialysis have arterial studies of the arm done prior to angioaccess surgery.
 Patients with occlusive symptoms in the arms also have arterial studies performed.

 - Graft Surveillance Studies.
 Duplex ultrasonography detects impending graft failure following revascularization of the leg.
 Because repair of a failing bypass can be simple and minimally invasive, it is important to diagnose graft failure prior to occlusion.
 All bypass patients should be included in a surveillance program, to increase graft potency and decrease limb loss.